paulixta-oss/svelte-checklist/README.md

 It started as a learning question in the [Svelte Brasil](https://sveltebrasil.dev/) Telegram group.
 And took it as a personal challenge to create a Svelte Component and experiment a few things, like passing components as props.

-The Checklist component implements the logic to build any solution that can be built around a checklist.
-The customization happens with a list of Items and two components that are transmitted via props: a Wrapper and an Item.

-The Wrapper handles everything around the checklist, it receives a list of Items via props, and it's the Wrapper responsibility via a default <slot /> to define the place where the main component will place the list of Items.
+The CheckList component handles the logic and behaviour of the checklist.
+It works based on two sets of data: an items list and a meta object.
+The former is the list of items on your checklist, the latter any other information relevant for your customization.
+By the way, the CheckList component can be customized with the help of two optional components: a Wrapper component and an Item component.

+The sets of data are stored in a custom Svelte Store, that can be accessed in the Wrapper component.

+The Wrapper works as a "controller" for your checklist, it's a standard Svelte component with only two requirements that must be implemented.
+(1) It must expect a prop named checklist, the custom Svelte Store with the relevant data structure of the component; and (2) it must have a <slot /> entry, that's where the CheckList component will insert the items provided.
+This way you can design and style the surrounding of your checklist, including headers and footers.

-The Item is a component that is instatiated for each item on the checklist.
+The Item is another Svelte component a component, it will be instatiated for each item on the checklist.

-## Demo

-Demo is on this [REPL](https://svelte.dev/repl/a39f9752ff2541f59761051faf834c6e).
-Fork and experiment!!!

 ## Installation